 Mars is currently covered all over due to a huge dust storm, and NASA even has one of its rovers named Opportunity unable to operate.
-But none of that takes away the opportunity for our science to uncover mysteries of the red planet, as the other rover named Curiosity is still in works.
+But none of that takes away the opportunity for our science to uncover mysteries of the red planet, as the other rover named Curiosity is still in the works.

 Rover Opportunity is solar-powered and is not receiving any sunlight as the layers of dust had managed to block all of it.
 Also, the robot is in a storm-affected location on the planet.

-Whereas, rover Curiosity is nuclear-powered and is still up and running.
-Presently working in low-light, it is said to have recorded the highest light-blocking dust so far.
+Whereas rover Curiosity is nuclear-powered and is still up and running.
+Presently working in low light, it is said to have recorded the highest light-blocking dust so far.

 Mars Reconnaissance Orbiter of NASA first spotted the storm on June 1.
 By the first week it took the size of North America, then ‘quickly doubled in size’, and eventually continued growing.
 NASA released a report yesterday describing the storm to be ‘planet-encircling’, like a global Mars dust storm.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free